holli/action_smser/README.md

 ### Similar gems

 There are many gems to use custom gateways but none of them had a possibility to create classes like smser.
+Also these don't have delivery reporting.

 - https://github.com/dwilkie/action_sms
 - https://github.com/forrestgrant/textr